Vargodl/DVwords-WeekenStrung/README.md

 Re: retirement, rather than taking 'another bite at the apple,' why not take a bite at a whole sweet new fruit (low-hanging?
 Cherry?) and gobble that up?

+There are two types of people.
+One of them affirms there are two types of people…

+About the “is this all there is?” of the universe.
+If the universe were a balloon, or a magnetic loop, it still doesn’t explain if that is all there is.

+In my first class in semantics in high school, where I learned what semantics was, I was very impressed by the statement “He (because it was the editorial HE then) who can define is master!”
+That is a very powerful statement that has stayed with me ever since.
+I still appreciate it and agree with it but I think it is or should also be nuanced to include that masters also define—including by brute force, propaganda, advertising and manipulation.  …And, money is increasingly becoming a surrogate for mastery/leadership…whether in business, politics and elsewhere.
+This is increasingly being splintered by the emergence of major news networks and outlets which create then standardize and reverberate, propogating chosen messages.

+Elements of this are being clearly developed in one of the two books I am reading (The Woman who They couldn’t silence, by Kate Moss) which were gifts from our recent Canadienne visitors.
+It is about an apparently intelligent, open-minded woman around 1860 whose increasing open-mindedness clashed with the dogma of her husband (who was a pastor).
+He was able to get her committed to a horrible asylum for ‘trumped up’ reasons that were used by many men to control the women in their lives.
+The nascent, voodoo psychiatric system was aligned with this.
+[NOTE: I started my post Med school training in psychiatry and I am a solid supporter of the specialty so I am not dissing psychiatry as if I was a Scientologist.
+Psychiatry then was mostly an unscientific tool of the establishment.
+It is still not perfect but it is a valuable specialty in many parts of the world.
+Though I’m not so sure about places like Russia.].
+At the time in the book, a wife could essentially be institutionalized because her husband wanted that.
+The other ever more egregious example is the catch-22 ‘disease’ of ‘drapetomania,’ which I am ashamed to admit that I had never heard of before.
+Drapetomania is (wiki) a bit of racist, pre-Freudian quack psychology.
+This unusual psychological condition was only observed in black slaves during the early 1800s.
+Symptoms of drapetomania include a refusal to accept one's Biblically-ordained position as a sort of human livestock and the tendency to head northward at high speed in the middle of the night.
+The cure, unsurprisingly, was to rough up any slaves that show symptoms until symptoms disappear.
+Basically, oppressors determine that if the oppressed don’t want to be oppressed, they are mentally ill.
+What can be more power-mad and self-serving than that?

+History teaches us so much but it doesn’t really help us to understand the conditions and states of mind that didn’t drive people to want more or better.
+Why/how people tolerated so much, inured to what were probably considered the random godless whims of earlier fated times…is hard to understand…yet it still happens in some ways today.

+Jerry Springer died, per his manager Bradley Springer.
+I guess he’s no longer a springer chicken.

+One learns so much…

 April 26, the last day of the first month of my retirement.